The exact bound for the reverse isodiametric problem in 3-space: Organisation of the paper

-The next corollary is an estimate of the volume of a convex body in terms of its lattice width, which is of independent interest due to its connection to the Newton polyhedrons of surfaces with $m$-singularity.
 There are estimates of the area of the Newton polygons in two dimensions (see \cite{nk1,nk2}), but in three dimensions the exact estimates remained unknown.
 We prove the following result. \begin{Corollary} Let $K$ be a convex body in $\R^{3}$.
 Then

 In addition, if $K = conv\left\{(0,0,0), \left(1,\frac{1}{2},\frac{1}{2}\right),\left(\frac{1}{2},1,\frac{1}{2}\right),\left(\frac{1}{2},\frac{1}{2},1\right)\right\}$, then $Vol(K) = \frac{1}{12}\omega(K)^3.$ \end{Corollary}